Sphingolipid: Functions of mammalian sphingolipids

 Recently, simple sphingolipid metabolites, such as ceramide and sphingosine-1-phosphate, have been shown to be important mediators in the signaling cascades involved in apoptosis, proliferation, stress responses, necrosis, inflammation, autophagy, senescence, and differentiation.
 Ceramide-based lipids self-aggregate in cell membranes and form separate phases less fluid than the bulk phospholipids.
 These sphingolipid-based microdomains, or "lipid rafts" were originally proposed to sort membrane proteins along the cellular pathways of membrane transport.
 At present, most research focuses on the organizing function during signal transduction.

 Sphingolipids are synthesized in a pathway that begins in the ER and is completed in the Golgi apparatus, but these lipids are enriched in the plasma membrane and in endosomes, where they perform many of their functions.
 Transport occurs via vesicles and monomeric transport in the cytosol.
 Sphingolipids are virtually absent from mitochondria and the ER, but constitute a 20-35 molar fraction of plasma membrane lipids.

 In experimental animals, feeding sphingolipids inhibits colon carcinogenesis, reduces LDL cholesterol and elevates HDL cholesterol.

 Other sphingolipids

-Sphingolipids are universal in eukaryotes but are rare in bacteria and archaea.
-Bacteria that do produce sphingolipids are found in family Sphingomonadaceae, some members of the FCB group, some members of the Bdellovibrionota, and some members of the Myxococcota.
+Sphingolipids are universal in eukaryotes but are rare in bacteria and archaea, meaning that they are evolutionally very old.
+Bacteria that do produce sphingolipids are found in some members of the superphylum FCB group (Sphingobacteria), particularly family Sphingomonadaceae, some members of the Bdellovibrionota, and some members of the Myxococcota.